Last Updated on May 25, 2026

 Visiting the Alhambra at night

-So is it worth visiting the Alhambra at night?
+Is it worth visiting the Alhambra at night?
 While it’s definitely a unique experience, I would not choose it over visiting during the day and here’s why.
-The night time tickets don’t give you access to all the parts of Nasrid Palaces, that you are able to see when you visit during the day.
+The night time tickets don’t give you access to all the parts of Nasrid Palaces, that you get to see during a day time visit.
 You’ll also be missing out on seeing the incredible views of Granada from the Alcazaba.

-I think, if you want to come back for the night time visit, you’ll sure enjoy seeing the Alhambra after dark, but I wouldn’t do it instead of the day time visit.
-Also, doing both on the same day might be a bit of an Alhambra overkill, but if you are visiting Granada for 2-3 days, you can plan it for one of the other nights.
+I think, if you really want to see Alhambra at night and your schedule allows it, it’s definitely worth seeing.
+But I would not do it instead of visiting during the day.
+Also, doing both on the same day might be a bit of an Alhambra overkill, but if you are spending 2 or 3 days in Granada, you can do it over a couple of days.

 How to get Alhambra tickets